Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomestrict.md

 **Fred Hicks’ work on The Hungry demonstrated a great thing about creating a custom mythos for your game:** It throws players off-balance.
 They can’t make any assumptions about how things work (just like the best bits of *Supernatural* Season 7).

 Here’s a quick way to create a mythology.
 Choose an existential or contemporary dread.
 What are three ‘vectors’ that would exacerbate or spread that dread?
 Those are the ‘gods’ or ‘major villains’.
 Now: what are the reasons each of them would be in opposition to the others?
-Hopefully this gives you enough inspiration to create one servitor (a new type of monster) for each god.
+Hopefully this gives you enough [[inspiration]] to create one servitor (a new type of monster) for each god.
 Finish off by asking yourself “What’s the big secret about this mythos that nobody knows yet?” and you’re good to go.

 **You have an unlimited special effects budget in your games .** As part of running a series of cinematic ‘wide-screen’ games, I threw my hunters up against a dragon so enormous it seemed impossible to kill.
-Conventional weapons couldn’t hurt it, and the hunters had to figure out the dragon’s weaknesses during its attacks My favourite thing about that game?
+Conventional [[weapons]] couldn’t hurt it, and [[the hunters]] had to figure out the dragon’s weaknesses during its attacks My favourite thing about that game?
 Inspired by *Pacific Rim* and *Dragonball Z*, I gave the dragon three different forms.
-Every time it took a lethal amount of damage, it changed into its next form: tougher, with different stats and moves.
+Every time it took a lethal amount of damage, it changed into its next form: tougher, with different stats and [[moves]].
 It totally frustrated the players (in the best possible way) and lent an epic feel to the confrontation.

 <img src="./TomeIMGs/media/image7.jpg" style="width:6in;height:9in" />